Tamatha Barbeau, Ph.D.

 M: Labor Day.
 No class.
 No labs this week.

 W: CH 2, part 2: CELLS AND THE ENVIRONMENT.
-(Powerpoint) (Completed Notes).
+(Powerpoint) (Notes as of 9/3) (Completed Notes).
 Chapter 2 part 2 Study Outline.
 Practice Exam Ch 2 part 2.

-M & F: CH 4, part 1: PHYSIOLOGY OF NEUROTRANSMITTERS.
-(PowerPoint) (Completed Notes - updated 10/4) Chapter 4 part 1 Study Outline.
+MWF: CH 4, part 1: PHYSIOLOGY OF NEUROTRANSMITTERS.
+(PowerPoint) (Completed Notes) Chapter 4 part 1 Study Outline.
 Instructor's Notes, Practice Exam Ch 4 part 1.
 ACh and epinephrine signaling flow chart, and HERE for key.

 Lab 2: Cell Metabolism, Lab Quiz 1 (10 ques on blood pressure lab and class data, 5 ques on bold-faced vocab in cell metabolism handout)